-Storage vessels constructed, modified, or reconstructed after August 23, 2011, but prior to September 18, 2015, with VOC emissions equal to or greater than 6 TPY must reduce VOC emissions by 95.0 % or greater.
-All storage vessels are considered existing and have not been modified or reconstructed and are not subject to this subpart.
+Storage vessels constructed, modified or reconstructed after August 23, 2011, with VOC emissions equal to or greater than 6 TPY must reduce VOC emissions by 95.0 % or greater.
+The construction of the slop oil tank pre-dates Subpart OOOO.